AsgerSuhr/UDIM_baking/README.md

-# blender_addon_bake_UDIM
-How to simply bake UDIM with Blender in just one click
+# bake UDIMs in Blender

 - Select Object
 - go into edit mode and create desired amount of UDIM tiles